Frequently Asked Questions

 May I miss all or part of the freshman retreat if selected as a Caldwell Fellow?
 I have a pre-scheduled activity for that same weekend.

-Must I be on campus the Fall semester of my sophomore year if selected?
+Must I be on campus during the Fall semester of my sophomore year if selected?

 Yes, it is an expectation that you will be on campus and you must take the ECD 296H (001) Caldwell Fellows Seminar: Foundations in Self-Development.
-By on-campus we mean that you must not be studying abroad or involved in a co-op that keeps you away from campus during the semester.
-Your living arrangements (living on campus or in off-campus housing or with family) are not relevant, just that you be available for the Caldwell class, service learning projects, dinners, retreats and other Caldwell commitments.
-(This requirement will be held in accordance with relevant COVID-19 protocol, making appropriate accommodations for distance learning when appropriate).
+By on-campus, we mean that you must not be studying abroad or involved in a co-op that keeps you away from campus during the semester.
+Living on or off-campus does not impact this requirement.
+You must be available for the Caldwell class, service learning projects, dinners, retreats, and other Caldwell commitments.

 Should I submit my high school transcript or other extra materials in my application packet?

 Only the requested information will be reviewed.
-The academic standard for Caldwell Fellow consideration is strictly the common ground of first semester academics at NC State.
-Thus, the student who may have had a less than stellar high school career or had limited enrichment programs in high school but who has achieved excellence and shown involvement at NC State is just as competitive as the student who performed very well in high school and / or had the advantage of vast high school enrichment experiences.
+The academic standard for Caldwell Fellow consideration is strictly the common ground of your first-semester academics at NC State.
+Thus, the student who may have had a less than stellar high school career or had limited enrichment programs in high school but who has achieved excellence and shown involvement at NC State is just as competitive as the student who performed very well in high school and/or had the advantage of vast high school enrichment experiences.

 May I apply if I am an international student?

-Absolutely.
-The Caldwell Fellows are a highly diverse community and we welcome students of all backgrounds, nationality, ethnicity and orientation.
+Yes, absolutely.
+The Caldwell Fellows are a highly diverse community and we welcome students of all backgrounds, nationalities, ethnicities, and orientations.
 A respect for diversity and openness to learning from other points of view is one of the hallmarks of the Caldwell Fellows community.

 May I apply if I already have another NC State scholarship?

 Caldwell selection is based on a student’s fit to the program ideals and their commitment to participation in the full curriculum of the Caldwell program.
-Students are discouraged from applying who are already enrolled in one of NC State’s scholarship programs with a full menu of programs as well as funds for tuition and experiential learning support.
+Students who already receive a scholarship from Park, Goodnight, or Shelton are not eligible to apply.

-A candidate whose tuition is funded from another NC State scholarship source but without program or experiential learning components, is welcome to apply.
-If selected, these candidates cannot receive tuition funds but are eligible for all other components of the Caldwell program.
+A candidate whose tuition is funded from another NC State scholarship source but without program or experiential learning components may apply.
+If selected, these candidates cannot receive tuition funds from Caldwell but are eligible for all other components of the Caldwell program.
 Any students with a high level of commitments already set for their undergraduate plan should carefully consider whether they can meet the expectations of the Caldwell Fellowship; our reviewers will be asking these same questions.